smithlabcode/dnmtools/docs/content/radmeth.md

 chr1:309:+:CpG 1       1       1       0       17      12      12      8       2       1       19      8
 ```

-As indicated in the header, this proportion table contains information about 6
+As indicated in the header, this table contains information about 6
 methylomes: 3 controls and 3 cases.
 Each row of the table contains
-information about a CpG site and a proportion of reads mapping over this site
+information about an individual CpG site, and two values for each column
+heading: one value being the count of total reads and the second the count of
+methylated reads.
+Note that the second value does not need to be integers,
+which can happen when reads contribute fractionally, as in counts from
-in each methylome.
-For example, the first row describes a cytosine within a
+nanopore.
+For example, the first row describes a cytosine within a CpG site
-CpG site located on chromosome 1 at position 108.
-This site is present in 9
+located on chromosome 1 at position 108.
+This site is covered by 9 reads in
-reads in the methylome control a and is methylated in 6 of them.
-Note that the
+the methylome "control a" and 6 of those reads indicate methylation.
+Note that
-dnmtools `merge` command adds methylomes into the proportion table in the
+the dnmtools `merge` command adds methylomes into the data matrix in the order
-order in which they are listed on the command line.
+in which they are listed on the command line.

-Note: the header conforms to a traditional "data frame" from R, which does not
-include a column name for the row names, which are the first column.
+Note: the header does not include a column name for the first column, and for
+each methylome, currently there is only one column name for each pair of
+columns in this format.

 ### Design matrix